NtsDK/measurelook/README.md

 # Measurelook format

-The results of the experiment are saved in the JSON file in the following format (version 0.2.0):
+The results of the experiment are saved in the JSON file in the following format (version 0.3.0):
 - meta, object - description of the experiment in an arbitrary format.
 - constantParams, array - array of unchanged parameters of the algorithm
   - name, string - name of the parameter
   - units, string - units of measurement of the parameter
   - value, number or string - the value of the constant
-- changedParams, array - array of variable algorithm parameters
+- changedParams, array - array of changed algorithm parameters
   - name, string - name of the parameter
   - units, string - units of measurement of the parameter
 - measuredParams, array - array of measured parameters of the algorithm